Social Dancing in Schools

 - A typical program includes a core curriculum with an average of eight to ten hours of instruction for each class.
 Programs can be lengthened or shortened to fit each individual school.

 - Programs are typically taught during music and/or PE classes but can be arranged to work with the school's schedule.
-We also provide materials for classroom teachers to relate dance to other core subjects.

 - The completion of the program culminates with a student performance for parents or a dance competition between classrooms.